-- 2.7.1 Department of Defence R&D acts as integrator of various technologies from engineering and scientific knowledge base to realize products/ systems required by Armed Forces. - 2.7.2 Most of time, the procurement for R&D includes purchase of non-commercial items and sometimes also lead to purchase of goods/ services that do not exist or require new features.
-To realize such requirements, it is imperative to embed sufficient flexibility in the procurement procedures like: - a) Pre-Qualification of Bidders: To be able to screen the potential sources of supply by employing prequalification of bidders for the realization of high end technology equipment/ turnkey contracts requiring multi-disciplinary expertise.

-- b) Cost estimation: Provision to continue with the procurement process even if the quoted cost is beyond the expected variation with respect to the estimated cost. - c) Revision of specification to meet the objective: To be able to admit minor revision in the technical parameters/ specifications emerging during the technical evaluation of bids or clarification received from the bidders, which does not affect the basic functional requirement of the product. - d) Commercial terms: To be able to admit broader commercial terms like involvement of Indian Agent in the procurement process where inescapable; acceptance of recommendations of Techno-Commercial Evaluation Committee (TCEC) by the Director; Repeat Order for 50% of the original ordered quantity and flexible payment terms etc. - e) Selection of service provider based on combination of "Price" and "non-Price" attributes under certain conditions. - 2.7.3 Since R&D is a continuous process involving iteration, it may not be desirable/ feasible to change design/ development/ production partners till completion of technical/ user trials for supply of components/ sub-systems.
+- 2.7.1 Department of Defence R&D acts as designer, developer and integrator of various technologies from engineering and scientific knowledge base to realize products/ systems required by Armed Forces. - 2.7.2 Procurement for R&D includes purchase of non-commercial items and goods/ services that do not exist or require new features.
+To realize such requirements, it is imperative to embed sufficient flexibility in the procurement procedures like: - a) Pre-Qualification of Bidders: To be able to screen the potential sources of supply by employing pre-qualification of bidders for the realization of high end technology equipment/ turnkey contracts requiring multi-disciplinary expertise. - b) Cost estimation: Provision to continue with the procurement process even if the quoted cost is beyond the expected variation with respect to the estimated cost. - c) Revision of specification to meet the objective: To be able to admit minor revision in the technical parameters/ specifications emerging during the technical evaluation of bids or clarification received from the bidders, which does not affect the basic functional requirement of the product. - d) Commercial terms: To be able to admit broader commercial terms like involvement of Indian Agent in the procurement process where inescapable; acceptance of recommendations of Techno-Commercial Evaluation Committee (TCEC) by the Director/nominated officer; Repeat Order for 50% of the original ordered quantity and flexible payment terms etc. - e) Selection of service provider based on combination of "Price" and "non-Price" attributes under certain conditions. - 2.7.3 Leasing of Systems/Equipment etc: The Lab/Estt may resort to temporary acquisition through leasing of equipment/ test facility/ platform when such equipment/ facility/ platform is required only for specific purpose beyond which it may not be useful and any other condition which may be suitable for leasing of the equipment with the approval of CFA. - 2.7.4 Since R&D is a continuous process involving iteration, it may not be desirable/ feasible to change design/ development/ production partners till completion of technical/ user trials for supply of components/ sub-systems.
 Care should, therefore, be taken to follow a transparent selection mechanism for selection of such partners through wide publicity and after their capability/ capacity assessment.
-On the merits of the case, procurement of individual items/ components specifically developed/ fabricated during the process of R&D may be processed on Single Source basis from such developed partners with the approval of CFA.
-Cost reasonability would be worked out in such procurements with clear demarcation of recurring and non-recurring costs.
+On the merits of the case, individual items/ components specifically developed/ fabricated during the process of R&D may be procured from development partners with the approval of CFA as per para 12.27.